Adegbenga-111/Play-book-for-Email-Analysis/README.md

 *image 5: The location of the sender *

 ## Step 3 Looking in the mail attachment :
-It is important to analyze the mail attachment for malic
+It is important to analyze the mail attachment for malware or malicious activities in order to determine if file as malicious content, this can also be done to downloaded files .
+In this case the SHA(Secure Hashing Algorithm) 256 of the attactment in the mail is:**9909753bfb0ac8ab165bab3555233d03b01a9274a92e57c022f87ccbe51ca415**

+In order to determine if the file is malicious, use the hash value to run a quick search on website like **VirusTotal**.
+The result is shown below